It’s time to wear your turban, jump over the camel and go for a ride at the Moroccan Desert. Are you prepared for this expedition??

-Second day of our Moroccan Tour.
+The second day of our Moroccan Tour.
 We woke up early, had breakfast and hit the road again.
-Our final destination was the Moroccan Desert, but to arrive there we had to drive almost 300 km and pass by an amazing countryside.
+Our final destination was the Moroccan Desert, but to arrive there we had to drive almost 300 km and pass by amazing countryside.

 Once more we were on the dry road.
-As a mirage we spotted some green gardens and food plantation.
+As a mirage, we spotted some green gardens and food plantations.
 One more oasis, like the ones we see in the movies shot around Moroccan desert.
 We stopped to visit the community, to see the old town and learn about the Moroccan carpets.

 I thought to myself “this is going to be one more tourist trap.
 But ok, let´s go!”.